-CGM enables a device to display SG readings, glucose trend arrows, glucose trend graphs, and SG alerts, for example, High and Low Sensor Glucose alerts, High and Low Predicted alerts, and Rise and Fall alerts for rate-of-change.
+The CGM system enables your device to display SG readings, glucose trend arrows, glucose trend graphs, and SG alerts (for example, High and Low Limit Threshold alerts, High and Low Predictive alerts, and Rise and Fall rate-of-change alerts).

-The high and low SG alerts (Threshold alerts) let the user know when the SG is at or above the high limit or at or below the low limit.
-Using only a high or low Threshold alert may reduce the number of false alerts, but does not provide a warning before reaching a high or low limit.
-The default alert thresholds are highlighted in gray below.
+The high and low limit alerts (Threshold alerts) let the user know when the SG is at or above the high limit or at or below the low limit.
+Using only a high or low limit alert may reduce the number of false alerts, but does not provide a warning before reaching a high or low limit.
+The default alert thresholds are highlighted in gray in the tables below.

 Predictive alerts notify users that their SG level may soon reach a high or low limit setting.
-Users may select how early they would like to be notified before their SG level reaches a high or low limit.
-The earliest warning is 60 minutes before reaching a high or low limit, but users can reduce the amount of warning down to 10 minutes.
-Users receive a Predictive alert when their SG level is predicted to reach their high or low limit in the Time Before High or Time Before Low setting they select.
-In general, the earlier the warning, the more time a user has to react to a potential high or low, but this also increases the potential for false alerts.
+Users may select how early they would like to be notified before their SG level reaches a high limit setting.
+The earliest warning is 30 minutes before reaching a high limit setting, but users can reduce the amount of warning down to 5 minutes.
+Users will receive a warning approximately 30 minutes prior to when their SG level is predicted to reach their low limit setting.
+In general, the earlier the warning, the more time a user will have to react to a potential high or low limit setting, but this also increases the potential for false alerts.

 A predictive alert is simply an estimation of a future SG level compared to the high or low limit setting.
-If the predicted future SG value is above the high limit or below the low limit, then a predictive alert is sounded even though the current SG level has not crossed the high or low limit.
-The predicted SG level is calculated using the current SG level, the derivative of current and previous SG readings (the trend or slope of the SG readings) and the Time Before High or Time Before Low duration the user selects.
+If the predicted SG value is above the high limit or below the low limit, then a predictive alert is sounded even though the current SG level has not crossed the high or low limit.
+The predicted SG level is calculated using the current SG level, the derivative of previous SG readings (the trend or slope of the SG readings) and the amount of early warning duration the user selects.

-The device always alerts the user with a Low SG alarm when the CGM reads that the user is below 64 mg/dL, regardless of the high/low threshold and/or predictive alerts that the user sets.
+The device will always alert the user when the CGM system reads that the user is below 54 mg/dL, regardless of the high threshold, low threshold, or predictive alerts that the user sets.